-\textbf{Space complexity.} The machine never extends the non-blank area of the tape beyond the cells initially occupied by the input.
-All auxiliary information is encoded by overwriting existing symbols, and the head reverses its direction whenever it meets a blank symbol as a boundary, preventing the head from moving beyond those boundary blank cells.
+\textbf{Space complexity.} The machine never extends the non-blank area of the tape beyond the cells initially occupied by the input and the provided certificate.
+All auxiliary information is managed by overwriting existing symbols, and the head reverses its direction whenever it meets a blank symbol as a boundary, preventing the head from moving beyond those boundary blank cells.
 Thus, the total number of tape cells used, including the two boundary cells, is $\bigO(n)$.